haiilingg/Business-Analytics-KYDP/Python EDA/README.md

-# Project Title: Fast Food Marketing Campaign A\B Test
+# Fast Food Marketing Campaign A\B Test

 # Business Goals
 To increase the sales for the new menu item.